ilaghrissi/documentation/Java.md

 # Java
 ## Introduction
-In this article we will list Java Features by version
+In this article we will list Java Features by version.
 ## Java 8 (published March 2014)
 This is Java 8 features :
 ### Functional interface